sumangcasamanodin-hue/msumcest-landing/README.md

 # MSU-MCEST Landing Page

-An official-looking landing page for **Mindanao State University - Maigo College of Education, Science and Technology (MSU-MCEST)**, built as part of an IT/Computer Science activity.
+An official-looking landing page for **Mindanao State University - Maigo College of Education, Science and Technology (MSU-MCEST)**, built as part of an Computer Science activity.

 ## 🛠️ Built With
 - HTML5